-The procedure pattern conc is another example of a high-level concurrency pattern from the Mjølner library.
-It does not terminate execution until components being started (by S1[]->start, etc.) have terminated their execution.
+The procedure pattern conc is another example of a high-level concurrency pattern from the Mjølner BETA library.
+It corresponds to the parbegin/parend imperative of Dijkstra [Dij68] in the sense that it does not terminate execution until components being started (by S1.start, etc.) have terminated their execution.

-Rendezvous Example
+Rendezvous example

 Next we show an example of using the library patterns for describing synchronized rendezvous.
 The example shows a drink machine that provides coffee and soup.
 A customer operates the machine by pushing either makeCoffee or makeSoup.
-If make-Coffee has been pushed, then the customer may obtain the coffee by means of get-Coffee.
-Similarly if makeSoup has been pushed then the soup may be obtained by means ofgetSoup.
+If makeCoffee has been pushed, then the customer may obtain the coffee by means of getCoffee.
+Similarly if makeSoup has been pushed then the soup may be obtained by means of getSoup.

-The system pattern has a port attribute which may be used to define synchronization ports.
+The System pattern has a port attribute which may be used to define synchronization ports.
 The drink machine described below has three such ports, activate, coffeeReady, and soupReady.
 A port object has a pattern attribute entry which may be used to define procedure patterns associated with port.
 For the port activate, two procedure patterns makeCoffee and makeSoup are defined.
-For coffeeReady and soupReady, the procedure patternsgetCoffee and getSoup are defined.
+For coffeeReady and soupReady, the procedure patterns getCoffee and getSoup are defined.

-An execution of a port-entry operation like aDrinkMachine.makeCoffee will only be executed if the drinkMachine has executed a corresponding accept by means of activate.accept.
+An execution of a port-entry operation like aDrinkMachine.makeCoffee will only be executed if the DrinkMachine has executed a corresponding accept by means of activate.accept.

-• Initially adrinkMachine is ready to accept eithermakeCoffee Or makeSoup.

-- If e.g. makeCoffee is executed, then when "the coffee has been made", the drinkMachine is willing to accept the operation getCoffee.
+- Initially a DrinkMachine is ready to accept either makeCoffee or makeSoup. - If e.g. makeCoffee is executed, then when "the coffee has been made", the DrinkMachine is willing to accept the operation getCoffee.
 This is signaled by executing an accept on the port coffeeReady.
 Technically this is implemented by assigning a reference to coffeeReady to the port reference drinkReady.
-The dopart of drinkMachine then makes an accept ondrinkReady. - When the operation getCoffee, has been executed, the drinkMachine is again ready to accept a new operation associated with thectivate port.
+The do-part of DrinkMachine then makes an accept on drinkReady. - When the operation getCoffe, has been executed, the DrinkMachine is again ready to accept a new operation associated with the activate port.

+DrinkMachine: System (#activate: @ port; makeCoffee: activate.entry(# do ... coffeeReady[] drinkReady[] #);

 '''

-drinkMachine: system

-(# activate: @port;

-makeCoffee: activate.entry

-(# do ... coffeeReady[]->drinkReady[] #);

-makeSoup: activate.entry(# do ... soupReady[]->drinkReady[] #);
+makeSoup: activate.entry(# do ... soupReady[] drinkReady[] #);

-coffeeReady, soupReady: @port;
+coffeeReady, soupReady: @ port;

 getCoffee: coffeeReady.entry(# do ... exit someCoffee [] #);

-getSoup: soupReady.entry(# do ... exit someSoup [] #);
+getSoup: soupReady.entry(#do ... exit someSoup [] #);

-drinkReady: ^port
+drinkReady: ^ port

-do cycle(# do activate.accept; drinkReady.accept #)
+do cycle(#do activate.accept; drinkReady.accept #)

 #)

 '''

-The drinkMachine may be used in the following way:
+The DrinkMachine may be used in the following way:

 '''

-aDrinkMachine: @| drinkMachine
+aDrinkMachine: @ | DrinkMachine

 ...

-aDrinkMachine.makeCoffee; ... aDrinkMachine.getCoffee;
+aDrinkMachine.makeCoffee; aDrinkMachine.getCoffee;

-aDrinkMachine.makeSoup; ... aDrinkMachine.getSoup;
+aDrinkMachine.makeSoup; aDrinkMachine.getSoup;

 '''

-As may be seen the use of the patterns system, port and entry makes it possible to describe a concurrent program in the style of Ada tasks that synchronize their execution by means of rendezvous.
-A port object defines two semaphores for controlling the execution of the associated entry patterns.
-The actual details will not be given in this language introduction.
+As may be seen the use of the patterns System, port and entry makes it possible to describe a concurrent program in the style of Ada tasks that synchronize their execution by means of rendezvous.
+A port-object defines two semaphores for controlling the execution of the associated entry patterns.
+The actual details will not be given in this chapter.

-It is possible to specialize the drinkMachine into a machine that accepts further operations:
+It is possible to specialize the DrinkMachine into a machine that accepts further operations: